Techniques, Software, and Tools

 API Integration

 API integration involves connecting to external services in order to retrieve structured data, often in real time.
 This method provides standardised data access and can streamline automated processes.
 Nevertheless, it requires managing API rate limits, adapting to changes in the API, and integrating data from various systems.
+For example, swissparlpy is a Python module that provides convenient access to the Swiss Parliament OData service.

 Data Mining